usnistgov/FIPS201/_Appendix/glossary.md

 PIV Enrollment Record
 : A sequence of related _enrollment data sets_ that is created and maintained by _PIV Card_ _issuers_.
-The PIV enrollment record typically contains data collected at each step of the PIV _identity proofing_, registration, and issuance processes.
+The PIV enrollment record typically contains data collected at each step of the PIV _identity proofing_, _registration_, and issuance processes.

 Private Key
 : The secret part of an _asymmetric key_ pair that is typically used to digitally sign or decrypt